telerik/xaml-docs/controls/raddiagram/diagram-items/raddiagrams-features-connections.md

 You can control the connection type through the __ConnectionType__ property.
 As an enumeration of type  __Telerik.Windows.Diagrams.Core.ConnectionType__, it exposes the following members:

-* __Polyline__: This enumeration type allows you to define multiple points, a connection has to pass through.
+* __Polyline__: This connection type allows you to define multiple points, a connection has to pass through.
 By default such a connection have two points it has to pass through - its source connector (or __StartPoint__) and its target connector (or __EndPoint__).
 This is why by default the __Polyline ConnectionType__ visualizes a straight connection.

 	#### __XAML__
 	{{region raddiagram-features-connections-6}}